apache/incubator-kie-kogito-examples/jbpm-springboot-example/README.md

 ## Installing and Running

-- Prerequisites: build locally submarine-bom and submarine-runtimes
+- Prerequisites: build locally kogito-bom and kogito-runtimes

 - Compile and Run